Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Designed for people with advanced bilingual skills who want to further their career, this program will introduce you to advanced theoretical approaches and specialised knowledge of current and emerging industrial and ethical issues in the field.
-You will use innovative applications of communication technology to support translating and/or interpreting practice and gain insight into your own creativity.
+Designed for people with high-level bilingual skills who want to further their career, this program will introduce you to advanced theoretical approaches and specialised knowledge of current and emerging industry and ethical issues in the field.
+You'll learn how to use communication media to support translating and/or interpreting practice and gain insight into the intersection of theory and practice.

-RMIT is approved by the National Accreditation Authority for Translators and Interpreters (NAATI) to offer the Master of Translating and Interpreting in the following languages:
+RMIT is endorsed by the National Accreditation Authority for Translators and Interpreters (NAATI) to offer the Master of Translating and Interpreting in the following languages:

 - Auslan (interpreting only)